csoneson/alevinQC/README.md

 BiocManager::install("alevinQC")
 ```

-Note that the development version of `alevinQC` is required to process output from Salmon v > 0.14.0.
+Note that `alevinQC` v 1.1 or newer is required to process output from Salmon version 0.14.0 or newer.

 ### Example usage: